-The Databases tab of the single instance dashboard contains the Summary and Tempdb views.
-The Databases tab allows you to view the status of all the databases on the selected SQL Server instance and the tempdb database.
-Click image to view full size.
+The Databases tab of the single instance dashboard contains the Summary, Tempdb, and Availability Groups views.
+The Databases tab allows you to view the status of all the databases on the selected SQL Server instance, the tempdb database, and the availability groups.